 Of course, each one of these factors influences the other so it is important to understand that none of these alone is going to make or break your furnace.
 Ultimately, you should contact an experienced professional to inspect your furnace and give you their opinion on how long it will last.
 Regardless, a reputable company will let you know the details of your furnace’s condition when you schedule routine maintenance.
 As always, furnace installation DIY is not an option.
 Only an HVAC contractors should conduct all heater maintenance, repairs, and installations.

-For trusted heating services, including furnace tune-ups and replacement services, contact Princeton Heating & Air Conditioning.
+For trusted heating services, including furnace tune-ups and replacement services, contact PFO Heating & Air Conditioning.
 Our NATE certified HVAC contractors have the skills, knowledge, and experience to service your system properly to ensure energy efficient operation and an increased level of comfort within your home.
 To schedule furnace services, call our office today.

 Some of the areas we service include: Allentown, Hamilton, Princeton, Trenton and these zip codes: 08501, 08619, 08540, 08601 as well as all surrounding areas in Mercer County, New Jersey.

-Princeton Heating & Air Conditioning is happy to be an authorized dealer for such incredible brands such as Carrier and Mitsubishi heating and cooling systems.
+PFO Heating & Air Conditioning is happy to be an authorized dealer for such incredible brands such as Carrier and Mitsubishi heating and cooling systems.
 These manufacturers offer the best HVAC units in the industry when it comes to performance, warranties, energy efficiency, and reliability.
 By being an authorized dealer, it implies that we have been recognized by both Mitsubishi and Carrier for the outstanding service that we provide to our customers.
 To learn more about Carrier systems, click here.
 To learn more about Mitsubishi ductless systems, click here.